savoirfairelinux/jami-project/README.rst

-ring-project
+jami-project
 ============

-This repository is the master repository for Ring.
+This repository is the master repository for Jami.
 It contains a build script, make-ring.py, that can be used to build and install ring from source on different platforms.

-More documentation can be found on http://docs.ring.cx.
+More documentation can be found on http://docs.jami.net.
 You may also build the documentation with ``make docs``.
 The documentation will be built in ``docs/build/html``.

 Using make-ring